tsayeau/weakgreeterIRCBot/README.md

 # weakgreeterIRCBot

-A simple IRC bot written in Python.
+A simple IRC bot written in Python, using a PostgreSQL database.

 # Current Features: